Edo Commissioner for Environment resigns – The Sun Nigeria

 In the last few weeks since Obaseki defected to the PDP, several Special Advisers, Senior Special Assistants and Special Assistants have resigned their appointment with the government.

-There are indications more appointees may resign from the government ahead of the September 19 governorship election in ths state.
+There are indications that more appointees may resign from the government ahead of the September 19 governorship election in the state.

 Leave a Reply